leslieclif/notebook/docs/learning/ansible.md

 `ansible servers -a "uptime" -u root`
 * Specify multiple hosts by separating their names with colons `ansible server1:server2 -m ping -u root`

+# Dynamic Inventory
+You will need to set an environment variable with your API Personal Access Token in the provisioning machine export DO_API_TOKEN=YOUR_API_TOKEN_HERE

 ``` yaml
 - hosts: host01